Chinese Theater at Disney's Hollywood Studios

 Hollywood Studios Without Lightning Lane in the Summer?
 Here’s What Happened

-We’re continuing our Disney park challenge series: Can you have a great day without Lightning Lane, Early Entry, or a set plan—especially during the summer heat and crowds?
+We’re continuing our Disney park challenge series.
+Can you have a great day without Lightning Lane?
+What about without Early Entry?
+Can you manage without a set plan, especially during the summer heat and crowds?

-Today, we took this test to Hollywood Studios, the smallest Disney World park, but arguably the one packed with the highest-demand attractions.
+Today, we took this test to Hollywood Studios.
+It is the smallest Disney World park.
+Arguably, it is packed with the highest-demand attractions.

 Let’s just say… we expected a challenge.
 And we got one.